 GVHD develops in up to 60% of patients who undergo allogeneic transplant, and “about 10-20% of patients develop really bad GVHD,” said George Chen, MD, formerly of Roswell Park’s Transplant and Cellular Therapy Program and member of the research team.
 “We’d like to see that percentage reduced.”

 At the same time, allogeneic transplant also causes GVT — a good response that occurs when the donor’s T cells attack any cancer cells that weren’t destroyed by chemotherapy and radiation.
 Unfortunately, current treatments for GVHD also weaken the GVT effect.

-So that’s the tricky part for the research team: reducing GVHD without eliminating GVT.
+That’s the tricky part for the research team: reducing GVHD without eliminating GVT.

 “It’s just phenomenal”

 Catecholamines (cat-ah-COLA-means) may hold the key.
 Dr. Repasky, who began this line of research five years ago, explains that our nervous system produces catecholamines when we experience stress.
 Data from her laboratory suggest that increased levels of catecholamines may protect against GVHD without hampering GVT.